19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting.md

 ### Interruption

 Spells with a casting time longer than 1 [Action](../../Game%20Procedures/Action.md) can be interrupted.
 The caster may choose to interrupt their own casting.
-If the caster takes damage, they must make a [DC](../../Game%20Procedures/DC.md) 20 [Wisdom](../../Player%20Characters/Chosen%20Statistics/Wisdom.md) [Check](../../Game%20Procedures/Check.md) or be forcibly interrupted.
+If the caster takes damage, they must make a [DC](../../Game%20Procedures/DC.md) 20 [Wisdom](../../Player%20Characters/Chosen%20Statistics/Wisdom.md) check or be forcibly interrupted.

 If a spell cast is interrupted, willing or unwilling, a [Critical Miscast](../../Game%20Procedures/Dice%20Rolls/Critical%20Miscast.md) occurs.